ToolBoxV2: Installation Guide¶

 2. Installing the Full Stack Desktop/Web Application¶

-This setup is for developers who want to run or develop the complete ToolBoxV2 application, including the Python backend, Rust server (Actix), and the Tauri-based desktop application or tbjs
+This setup is for developers who want to run or develop the complete ToolBoxV2 application, including the Python backend, Rust server (Actix), and the Tauri-based desktop application or tbjs web frontend.

 Prerequisites¶